geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 ### Lair Actions
 When fighting inside her lair, Lady Emer can take lair actions.
 On initiative count 20 (losing initiative ties), she can take one lair action to cause one of the following effects; she can’t use the same lair action two rounds in a row:

 - **Shadowstep**.
-Emer teleports up to 30 feet to an unoccupied space she can see.
+Emer teleports up to 30 feet to an unoccupied space she can see or knows well.
 - **Stony Wail**.
 The statues in Emer’s lair scream in pain.
 Each enemy within 60 feet of Emer who can hear the statues must succeed on a DC 15 Wisdom saving throw or be frightened of Emer until the end of initiative count 20 on the next round.
 - **Rift Pulse**.
 Reality warps as rift energy surges through the lair.
 Each creature other than Emer within 20 feet of her must succeed on a DC 15 Intelligence saving throw or take 2d6 psychic damage, or half as much damage on a successful save.
 On a failed save, the creature is also teleported 10 feet in a random direction (including vertically, 1d10 for direction) and has disadvantage on attack rolls until the end of its next turn due to disorientation.
 If the teleported creature ends up in an occupied space, the creature appears in the nearest unoccupied space instead.